 Tasks of the IWH

-Under the guiding theme "From Transition to European Integration", the IWH places the understanding of the determinants of long term growth processes at the centre of the research agenda.
+Guided by its mission statement, the IWH places the understanding of the determinants of long term growth processes at the centre of the research agenda.
 Long term growth processes in Germany (East and West) and in Europe can only be understood in the context of economic convergence in Europe and international integration.

 - What are the causes and consequences of macroeconomic fluctuations and instabilities, how can these be empirically identified, and what measures can be taken to ensure macroeconomic stability during convergence and integration processes?